CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 > **Exercises**
 >
 > * What do you notice about the code?
 Anything you don't understand?
 Notice the
->   semicolon, the dot, the parantheses - these are all elements of JavaScript
+>   semicolon, the dot, the parentheses - these are all elements of JavaScript
 >   **Syntax**
 >
 > * Try to `console.log()` something different, for example, `Hello World.
 I